 Please submit a resume with relevant vocational, ministry, leadership and service experience (no more than 2 pages) – you will submit this through your online application portal.

-At the time of submitting your online application, you will be asked to provide contact information for three recommenders (four if you are an International student).
+At the time of submitting your online application, you will be asked to provide contact information for two recommenders (four if you are an international student).

 - Pastor/Ministry Mentor Recommendation

 - Teacher/Academic Recommendation (Alternate: Work Supervisor if you graduated over five years ago)

-The online application portal will contact your recommenders at the provided email addresses with the appropriate recommendation forms.
+The online application portal will automatically contact your recommenders at the provided email addresses with the appropriate recommendation forms.

 If you are also an applicant seeking or planning to seek ordination into rostered ministry, you will be required to submit the following additional supporting documents to complete your application: